Discovery of a radio jet in the Cloverleaf Quasar at z = 2.56: Lens modelling

 When modelling the 300-GHz sub-millimetre data, we adopt iterative steps.
 To fit the non-parametric source, we first fix the parameters of the lens object according to our parametric mass model (see Sect.~\ref{para_models}), and then use a pixelized Voronoi grid that adapts to the mass model's magnification pattern, giving higher resolutions to areas with higher magnification.

-Then, we perform a fit where the source-plane is reconstructed by a brightness-weighted Voronoi (Fig.~\ref{fig:SourceImages} left) mesh.
+Then, we perform a fit where the source plane is reconstructed by a brightness-weighted Voronoi (Fig.~\ref{fig:SourceImages} left) mesh.
 We fit a new mass model, a power-law ellipsoid \citep{Tessore2015} with an external shear (shown in Table \ref{tab:parameters of lens}).
-With the Bayesian inference (Dynesty) integrated within PyAutoLens, we adopt the best fit results and their associated errors as the lens profile (Table \ref{tab:parameters of lens}), which is further used for the non-parametric modelling of the radio data.
+With the Bayesian inference (Dynesty) integrated within PyAutoLens, we adopt the best-fit results and their associated errors as the lens profile (Table \ref{tab:parameters of lens}), which is further used for the non-parametric modelling of the radio data.

-\subsubsection{The 1.5-, 8-, and 33-GHz continuum}
+\subsubsection{The 1.5-, 8.4-, and 33-GHz continuum}

 The ALMA 300-GHz continuum image provides strong constraints on our lensing galaxy mass model, therefore we fix the mass model parameters to values derived from this data in order to perform non-parametric fitting at radio bands.
 Using the same mass model across all wavelengths also ensures source reconstructions can be compared in a uniform way.